Glass fiber reinforced concrete –

-Glass fiber reinforcement concrete or GFRC is made up of portland cement, fine aggregate, water, acrylic copolymer, alkali-resistant glass fibre, reinforcement, and additives.
+Glass fiber reinforced concrete or GFRC is made up of portland cement, fine aggregate, water, acrylic copolymer, alkali-resistant glass fibre, reinforcement, and additives.
 Glass fiber reinforced concrete or GFRC is a type of fiber-reinforced concrete.
 The glass fibres used in Glass Fiber reinforcement concrete give this distinctive compound its strength.
 Alkali-resistant fibres serve as the primary tensile load-carrying member, while the polymer and concrete mix holds the fibres together.
 It assists in the transfer of load from one element to another.

-These are mainly used in exterior building façade panels and as architectural precast concrete.
+Glass fiber reinforced concrete of GFRC is mainly used in exterior building façade panels and as architectural precast concrete.
 Somewhat similar materials are fibre cement siding and cement boards.
 They consist of high-strength, alkali-resistant glass fibre embedded in a concrete matrix.

 In this form, both fibres and matrix retain their physical and chemical identities, while offering a synergistic combination of properties that cannot be achieved with either of the components acting alone.